evan-trommer/QuEP/README.md

 * Because this is a numerical simulation, there is no exact way to verify if your output probe is "correct"!
 We can only decide whether what we see aligns with our physics intuition.

-* As noted before, there are limitations to the 3D probes feature as you will quickly run out of memory on both personal and supercomputers with high density probes
+* As noted before, there are limitations to the 3D probes feature as you will quickly run out of memory on both personal and supercomputers with high density probes.

 ### Requirements
 This simulation uses Python 3.0, and requires the packages `h5py`, `importlib`, `numpy`, and `multiprocessing`.
 Plots require `matplotlib`.

 ### Contact
-Contact Nicholas Manzella (nick.manzella31[at]gmail.com) or Marisa Petrusky (marisapetrusky[at]gmail.com) for questions about this code.
+Contact Evan Trommer (evtrommer[at]gmail.com), Nicholas Manzella (nick.manzella31[at]gmail.com) or Marisa Petrusky (marisapetrusky[at]gmail.com) for questions about this code.
 Source code can be found at https://github.com/SBU-PAG/QuEP/

 #### Theses
 For more information on this project, you can read our senior thesises here:

+Evan Trommer (Stony Brook University, 2023): *To be uploaded soon.*

 Nick Manzella (Stony Brook University, 2022): [Development of methods for modeling the interactions of plasma wakefields with a realistic 3D electron probe](https://1drv.ms/b/s!AkeL_dqkZf-PieYi7_ddYZSPNQklPg?e=ayKaUf)

 Marisa Petrusky (Stony Brook University, 2021): [Picturing Plasma: Studying the Simulated Transverse Probing of Laser Wakefield Accelerators](https://www.researchgate.net/publication/351853356_Picturing_Plasma_Studying_the_Simulated_Transverse_Probing_of_Laser_Wakefield_Accelerators)

-Audrey Farrell (Stony Brook University, 2020): Simulating beam induced ionization-injectionin plasma wakefield accelerators (*Email Nick or Marisa for copy*)
+Audrey Farrell (Stony Brook University, 2020): Simulating beam induced ionization-injectionin plasma wakefield accelerators (*Email Evan or Marisa for copy*)